 E. Pride: The downfall of Absalom was caused by the very thing that made him attractive, popular and powerful.
 Hidden behind his beautiful hair was the spirit of offense.

-4. The spirit of offense in church, home and society
+4. The spirit of offense is everywhere

 A. Certain people are always talking only what is not right about the church.